UnryzeC/WFE-Release/README.md

 If Auto Injector is enabled:
 * Simply launch the game as usual.
-Note: as mentioned in Auto Injector, WFE.exe will inject the library itself.
+Note: as mentioned in Auto Injector, WFEApp.exe will inject the library itself.

 #### 5.2 Launch Method: